tahoito/tahoito/README.md

 - I'm from Nagoya, Japan.
 - I'm a 3rd-year high school student.
 - I want to live abroad and become a programmer in the future.
-- I have learned Python 3, SQL, HTML/CSS, Flask, Django, Java, JavaScript, and Spring Boot.
-- I'm planning to learn React.js , PHP, Next.js, and Flutter this year.
+- I like to learn new programming languages, and make an application.

 ---